decant09/bokeh/README.md

 - I would like to create a category model where the user could choose from a category when uploading their post.
 The category would be displayed with the post detail.
 Clicking on the category would take the user to that category's page and allow the user to see all posts under that category.
 - I would like to create a favourites feature where the user could add a particular post to their favourites and view these all on one page.
 - I would like to have a feature where the user was able to delete their profile and account.
-- These features were intended to be implemented but I was not able to complete them in the time permitted.
+- These features were intended to be implemented but I was not able to complete them in the timeframe permitted.

 [Back to top](#contents)